- Chief Environment Court Judge D A Kirkpatrick

 Judge Borthwick's practice has, particularly over the last 4 years, been principally focused on resource management with extensive involvement in water rights issues throughout Canterbury.
 Other relevant resource management work included acting as a hearing commissioner in respect of several marine farm and water right applications in Canterbury.

-Judge Hassan was a partner in Chapman Tripp specialising in resource management and environmental law.
+Prior to his appointment in 2013, Judge Hassan was a partner in Chapman Tripp specialising in resource management and environmental law.
 He was previously in-house solicitor for the Ministry of Works and Development (1985-88) and the Ministry for the Environment (1988-91), where he was principal legal adviser during the development of the Resource Management Act (RMA).
 In 2009 he was appointed as a panel member by the Local Government and Environment Select Committee to audit and advise on the drafting of the Resource Management Amendment Act 2009 and he was a reference group member advising the Environment Minister on RMA reform proposals in 2011.

 As well as law reform, he has represented government agencies, industry, local government and community groups before councils, the Environment Court, Boards of Inquiry and the High Court in relation to major infrastructure works, plan changes and consent and appeal hearings.
 He is the founding co-author of Brookers Resource Management.